Nuuk – the capital of Greenland

 Restaurants in the capital

 Not far from there, you can taste Greenlandic sushi at the Thai restaurant Charoen Porn.
 Just across the street, the kitchen of Café Esmaralda is also popular among diners.
-Nuuk is located close to the Baffin Bay, making it chillier in town than in the fjord system where summers are really lush.
-The fjord system is also home to Restaurant Qooqqut Nuan, which serves delicious dishes while providing you with an outstanding view.
+Nuuk is located close to the Baffin Bay, making it chillier in town than in the fjord system where summers are lush.
+The fjord system is also home to Restaurant Qooqqut Nuan.
+A quaint eatery which can only be reached by boat, it serves delicious dishes and boasts some outstanding views.

 The sea and the whales of Nuuk and Greenland

-A whale photo safari in Nuuk is a must when visiting the capital of Greenland, and so are the fascinating boat trips to the old settlements near the town.
-In the waters surrounding Nuuk, humpback whales and minke whales are common visitors.
+A whale photo safari in Nuuk is a must when visiting the capital of Greenland, and so are the fascinating boat trips to the old, abandoned settlements near the town.
+In the waters surrounding Nuuk, humpback whales and minke whales are common visitors so always make sure you bring a good camera!

 If you do not have time to go sailing, make a quick stop to the point behind Tele Greenland.
 From this vantage point you can get a great view of both the town and the suburbs, but also of the fjord where your guests are likely to spot a whale swimming by.